AdguardTeam/AdGuardDNS/doc/environment.md

 The target HTTP(S) URL to which linked IP API requests are proxied.
 In case [linked IP and dynamic DNS][conf-web-linked_ip] web server is configured, the variable is required.
 See the [external HTTP API requirements section][ext-linked_ip].

+Certificate validation requests to DoH servers are also proxied to this URL when both DoH and profiles are enabled.

 **Default:** **Unset.**

 [conf-web-linked_ip]: configuration.md#web-linked_ip